 In scenario A, your property management customers process payments through a third-party processor.
 In order to accept payments, property managers direct homeowners to pay their annual dues using an external link to the processor’s payment form.
 While simple and convenient, this solution diverts the homeowners to another site, which can be jarring, discontinuous, and even a little suspect.
 Though security is (hopefully?!) covered under the third-party payments provider, with no transaction data, you have very little insight into your customers’ financials.
 This also adds a layer of complexity for your customer since they may be exporting transaction data from the payment provider to import and evaluate in another tool, resulting in a manual process prone to error.
 Plus, you leave money on the table, handing over revenue to whichever payment processor the property manager chooses.

 In scenario B, payments are embedded in your software using the API of your integrated payments partner.
 As property managers utilize your software for their daily business needs, they take advantage of the built-in invoicing functionality, which alerts homeowners to pay their dues via an alert on their HOA portal.
 Homeowners also receive an email with a link to the property manager’s branded payment form.
 Sensitive payment information is collected using drop-in fields from the provider’s API, which tokenizes and sends the data to your payment provider’s gateway.
 This way, payment data never touches your servers, and you ensure the security of your customers’ card data.

 Additionally, since all other transaction data is available within your solution via the payment provider’s API, you gain valuable insight into your customer’s finances while providing them with a convenient all-in-one tool unique to their vertical.
 In turn, this enforces dependence on your solution, increasing customer retention and generating an additional revenue stream for your business.

 Ready to start accepting payments?
-Check out Embedded Payments | Exact Payments.
+Check out our embedded payments solutions.